danmar/cppcheck/man/manual.md

 ### Checking all files in a folder

 Normally a program has many source files.
-And you want to check them all.
 Cppcheck can check all source files in a directory:

     cppcheck path

-If "path" is a folder then cppcheck will recursively check all source files in this folder.
+If "path" is a folder, then cppcheck will recursively check all source files in this folder:

     Checking path/file1.cpp...
     1/2 files checked 50% done